ENG-Jole/engjoledotnet/content/posts/advent_of_code_1.md

 ### The Solution

 So ok, I'm lying slightly about the problem... you're not actually given a list of ints.
 Hell, you're not given anything other than a webpage!
 It is entirely up to you to grab the dataset and convert it into the format you need, which, ok, no big deal, let me just install requests real quick, grab that URL, convert it to text, split it into a list, map int to each elem and...realize I need a session cookie or auth token because the input is dynamically generated.
 Alright.
-Let's try rhis again.
+Let's try this again.

 Given a webpage?
 Easy!
 Install requests, grab that url, put the session ID in my environment, grab that from the environment, pass it as a dict to requests.get, convert the results to a string, split that string, and list comp it so it's actually ints!
 Yay!